Virginia Cannabis Bills on Sales, Parenting, Resentencing Now With Gov. Youngkin

 Advocates heard of numerous cases in which a parent or guardian’s status as a medical marijuana patient had been used to withhold custody or visitation.

 If it becomes law, the bill would prevent cannabis use alone from being considered evidence of child abuse or neglect.
-It would further provide that drug testing in child custody and visitation matters “shall exclude testing for any substance permitted for lawful use by an adult” under the state’s alcohol, cannabis and other drug laws.
+It would further provide that drug testing in child custody and visitation matters “shall exclude testing for any substance permitted for lawful use by an adult” under the state’s alcohol, tobacco, cannabis and other drug laws.
 A person’s “lawful possession or consumption” of those substances, the bill says, “shall not serve as a basis to restrict custody or visitation unless other facts establish that such possession or consumption is not in the best interest of the child.”

 Advocates say they’ve received numerous calls and emails since legalization about cases in which a parent or guardian’s status as a medical marijuana patient had been used to withhold custody or visitation rights.